IRLL/HierarchyCraft/CONTRIBUTING.md

 report this via `Github issues <https://github.com/IRLL/HierarchyCraft/issues>`_.

 We are happy to receive contributions in the form of **pull requests** via Github.
-Feel free to fork the repository, implement your changes and create a merge request to the `dev` branch.
+Feel free to fork the repository, implement your changes and create a merge request to the `master` branch.

 ## Build from source (for contributions)